Durango and Silverton Narrow Gauge Railroad: Rio Grande No. 410

 Built in the winter of 1987–1988, the Rio Grande was originally railbus trailer 1002 and was painted red.
 It was used with the Animas Canyon Railway Diesel-powered rail-bus.
 It was stored from 1992 to 1997, until it was rebuilt as an open observation car 313.
 It was given number 313, because it resembled the Silver Vista.
 After the Silver Vista was built in 2006, it became open observation car 410.
 In the winter of 2006–2007 it was again rebuilt into an open air observation car with comfortable and large overstuffed seats for a more expansive view.
 It runs daily during the summer.

 Cabooses

 Caboose No. 0505 was built in 1886 and is stocked with provisions to provide shelter and food.
-Currently out of service.
+It is currently out of service.

 Caboose No. 0540 was built in 1881 and is a mini-warehouse, carrying the most common tools and supplies.
 It is used by Maintenance of Way.